 Footnote 1.
 Not all the headphones tested here get 'the full treatment', as explained in Legacy test results.

 Footnote 2.
 The graphs all support pan and zoom.
 If you’re using a mouse, left-click and drag to pan the graph, and use the mouse wheel (or mouse finger drag) to zoom in and out.
-You can also use browser zoom ('Ctrl'+'+' to zoom in, 'Ctrl'+'-' to zoom out with Windows; 'Cmd'+'+' to zoom in, 'Cmd'+'-' to zoom out with Mac; 'Ctrl'+'0'/ 'Cmd'+'0' restore the default page size) to optimise your viewing experience.
+You can also use browser zoom ('Ctrl'+'+' to zoom in, 'Ctrl'+'−' to zoom out with Windows; 'Cmd'+'+' to zoom in, 'Cmd'+'−' to zoom out with Mac; and 'Ctrl'+'0'/ 'Cmd'+'0' to restore the default page size) to optimise your viewing experience.
 With a touchscreen, use the usual finger-drag to pan, and two-finger pinch to zoom.
 On an Apple Trackpad: two-finger drag down/up to zoom in/out; click and hold down plus one-finger drag to pan.
 Zoom can also be controlled using zoom in, zoom out and reset pan and zoom buttons beneath each graphic.